rome/tools/internal/compiler/lint/rules/a11y/useAriaProptypes.test.md

   ✖ The value of the ARIA attribute aria-autocomplete is not correct.

   ℹ The supported values for the aria-autocomplete attribute are: "inline", "list", "both", "none"

+  ⚠ This diagnostic refers to a file that does not exist

 ```